The School of Integrative Biology encourages its undergraduate students to pursue independent research projects with faculty.

-Find out what's involved by following the links below
+Find out how it works by following the links below:

-Should I sign up for IB 390 or IB 490?
 IB 390 is the basic independent research course and most students sign up for this initially.
-IB 390 is graded S/U. If you know that you want to write a report describing your research, whether for distinction or just for the experience, you may sign up for IB 490.
+IB 390 is graded S/U. If you know that you want to write a report describing your research, whether for graduation with Distinction or just for the experience, you may sign up for IB 490.
 This course requires a report to be submitted at the last semester.
 Students taking IB 490 get a letter grade.

 With thanks to the Department of Plant Biology, from where a version of this list originated.